PabloDelBarrioArnanz/ResilienceKafkaListenerExample/README.md

 # ResilienceKafkaListenerExample

-### An implementation of a resilient Kafka listener
+### An implementation of a non-blocking resilient Kafka listener